 Note: Because sketches turn off or become invisible by default after you’ve used them, you may need to go to the Browser, open Sketches, and click the light next to the sketch to make it visible again before you can select these features.

 Now we'll add another 2D sketch for a key ring hole.

 Under Sketch, select a “3-Point Rectangle” by going to Sketch > Rectangle > 3 Point Rectangle.

 First, Fusion 360 will ask you to define a sketch plane for the new sketch geometry.
 Click the bottom of the extruded bodies as your Sketch plane.

-You can adjust the size of the rectangle by applying dimensions to it.
-In the “SKETCH” menu, select “SKETCH DIMENSION”.
-Click on one side of the rectangle then the other.
-Input the value that you want, and the rectangle will resize.
+Adjust the size of the rectangle by applying dimensions to it.
+In the Sketch menu, select Sketch Dimension.
+Click on one side of the rectangle and then the other.
+Input the desired value, and the rectangle will resize.

-Now, use the Offset tool and select the rectangle and make a center rectangle.
-The rectangle was 3.7mm on each side and the center rectangle should be mm smaller.
-We used a value of 2.7 mm.
+Now, use the Offset tool to select the rectangle and make a center rectangle.
+The rectangle is 3.7mm on each side, and the center rectangle should be 1mm smaller, so we used a value of 2.7mm.

-Finally, we will round off the sharp corners.
-In the "SKETCH" menu select “Fillet”, then select the corners of the Rectangle.
-Set the fillet dimension to 0.5 mm.
+Finally, round off the sharp corners.
+In the Sketch menu, select Fillet, and then select the corners of the rectangle.
+Set the fillet dimension to 0.5mm.

-Select “Extrude” in the “Create” tab.
-Choose the two parts of the key ring hole sketch geometry that you will be extruding.
-Finally, click the rectangle, and enter the same distance to extrude as before, 2.6mm.
+Select Extrude in the Create tab.
+Choose the two parts of the key ring hole sketch geometry that you'll be extruding.
+Finally, click the rectangle, and enter the same distance to extrude as before: 2.6mm.

-Coming soon, we'll dive into CAM in Part 2, then mill out the keychain in Part 3.
+Coming soon, we'll dive into CAM in Part 2.
+Then we'll mill out the keychain in Part 3.
 Keep an eye on our blog or follow us on social media to see updates on new guides.